awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-algorithm-images.md

  The inference image is a Docker image containing your inference logic\.
 The container at runtime exposes HTTP endpoints to allow SageMaker to pass data to and from your container\.

  Both the training and inference images are required when publishing an algorithm product\.
 If you have not already done so, see the previous section about [Creating a training image for algorithms](#ml-creating-a-training-image-for-algorithms)\.
 The two images can be combined into one image or remain as separate images\.
 Whether to combine the images or separate them is up to you\.
-Typically, inference is simpler than training, and you may want separate images to help with inference performance\.
+Typically, inference is simpler than training, and you might want separate images to help with inference performance\.

 **Note**
  The following is only one example of packaging code for an inference image\.
 For more information, see [ Use your own algorithms and models with the AWS Marketplace](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-marketplace.html) and the [AWS Marketplace SageMaker examples](https://github.com/aws/amazon-sagemaker-examples/tree/master/aws_marketplace) on GitHub\.